Pranjal6955/Redact-PII/README.md

 - Verify backend is running on port 8000
 - Check CORS settings in backend configuration
 - Ensure frontend is connecting to correct API endpoint

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
-4. Add tests for new functionality
-5. Commit your changes (`git commit -m 'Add amazing feature'`)
-6. Push to the branch (`git push origin feature/amazing-feature`)
-7. Open a Pull Request

 ## 📝 License